Islamic Consultative Assembly: 2017 attack

 On 7 June 2017, there were shootings at the Iranian parliament and at the shrine of Ayatollah Khomeini.
 Gunmen opened fire at the Iranian Parliament and the mausoleum of religious leader Ayatollah Khomeini in Tehran.
 The attack on the mausoleum reportedly left 17 persons dead and more than 30 people injured.
 The parliament was attacked by four gunmen which left seven to eight people injured.
 Both attacks took place around the same time and appear to have been coordinated.

+2026 shutdown and claimed coup d'état

+In 2026, the parliament was shut down following the outbreak of the Iran war.
+Ayatallah Nabavian, the national security commissioner, claimed that a coup d'état was in progress.
+There were plans to reopen the parliament after 9 July, but it remained shut down, as reported by an MP, due to the government wanting to prevent interference with negotiations with the United States over the Islamabad Memorandum.

+After 137 days, it conducted a nightly session, and its members approved of a motion permitting future sessions to be held by teleconference.
+They also suspended Iran's commitments to the Memorandum and called for revenge over Ali Khamenei's assassination.
+The National Security Commission called for the deaths of American leaders, the development of nuclear weapons, and the expansion of the war.
+The parliament appointed Ebrahim Azizi as the new chief of the Commission, and Abas Moghtadae as deputy..

 Functions

 The Islamic Consultative Assembly holds the authority to legislate laws on all matters within the boundaries defined by the Constitution.
-Nevertheless, it is restricted from enacting laws that contradict the fundamental principles of the official religion of the nation (Islam) or the Constitution itself.
+Nevertheless, it is restricted from enacting laws that contradict the fundamental principles of the official religion of the nation (Shia Islam) or the Constitution itself.